 Some benefits have a health insurance plan requirement; HSA enrollment requires a qualified high deductible health plan.
 If your employer offers an HRA – take it!
 HRAs are funded by the company and do not count towards an employee’s income.

-Your employer may also offer other tax-advantaged benefit plans such as a Dependent Care Assistance Plan, which covers daycare costs for children age 13 years and under, or a Transit/Commuter plan which can help you pay for commuter and parking expenses.
+Your employer may also offer other tax-advantaged benefit plans such as a Dependent Care FSA, which covers before and after school care (or daycare) costs for children up to age 12.
+If you live near a big city or have a long commute, a Transit/Commuter plan can help you pay for commuter fare and parking expenses.

 During enrollment season, it’s important to have your healthcare receipts as a point of reference.
-With so much to keep in mind when you sign up for insurance and benefits, your receipts and Explanation of Benefits (EOBs) from the previous year can help you determine your expenses.
+With so much to keep in mind, your receipts and Explanation of Benefits (EOBs) from last year can help you estimate your expenses for next year.
 Receipts should include visits to the doctor, pharmacy, hospital, and other health-related costs.

-Not only will receipts help you assess your insurance plan needs, but can also help you figure out your other benefit needs, like an FSA or HSA.
+Not only will receipts help you assess your insurance plan needs, but can also help you figure out if you need an FSA or HSA.